Kroger Logo

 Kroger Logo 1961-2019

-In the next version, the developers replaced purple with blue and removed the rectangle, using an oval with a red border instead.
+In the next version, the developers replaced purple with blue and removed the rectangle, replacing it with an oval with a red border.
 They also changed the font to a more austere style.
 Therefore, the letters in the logo of those years were even, except the “K” and “g,” which remained elongated.

 2001 – 2014